-Accomplishments – Pipes cleaned with a new chemical treatment and 26% of the worst water mains have been replaced or rehabilitated.
+Accomplishments – Pipes cleaned with a new chemical treatment and almost all of the worst water mains have been replaced or rehabilitated.
 The rehabilitation is done with a new technique that costs about 25% of replacement and the work lasts about 40 years.
 This may be the best record in the province.
 We were the first demerged town to get and use the water-gate system to prevent the flooding of basements and large damage claims when water mains burst.

 Benefits – Dramatic reduction in annual water main breaks and an even larger drop in serious claims for flooded basements.
 There was a corresponding drop in emergency overtime for our men to fix water main breaks.
 Fewer water service interruptions for residents.

-Accomplishments – All sewers have been cleaned and 8% have been rehabilitated.
+Accomplishments – All sewers have been cleaned and many have been rehabilitated.
 We clean and inspect most sewers annually.
 We also passed a by-law requiring functioning sewer back up valves.

 Benefits – Dramatic reduction in sewers overflowing and flooding of basements.
-To date, in the past eight years, we have had less than one claim per year for flooding due to sewer problems.
+To date, in the past twelve years, we have had less than one claim per year for flooding due to sewer problems.

 What we inherited – Sidewalks that were chipped, cracked and, in the worse cases, with whole chunks missing.

 Accomplishments – We have done an inventory of every sidewalk section and have redone all the worst sections.
-In total over 10% of the entire 48 km of sidewalks have been redone.
+We spent about $250,000 per year redoing the worst sidewalk sections.

 Benefits – Safer sidewalks, fewer spots with weeds growing through cracks and a more attractive streetscape.

-Accomplishments – We have also done an inventory of all our pathways and we have redone the three worst, so far.
+Accomplishments – We have also done an inventory of all our pathways and we have redone all the worst ones and created Centennial Lane.